subhajitlucky/manual-array/README.md

 15. `15_iterator_support.cpp` — provide `begin()`/`end()` pointers for range-based for loops.
 16. `16_alignment_and_padding.cpp` — experiments showing `sizeof` and member addresses to study padding.

+---

 ## How to use

 - Open a file, implement the functions and test cases described in the checklist.
 - Compile individual `.cpp` files with `g++ -std=c++17 -O2 -Wall <file>` while you work on them.

+---

 ## Notes

 - Keep tests small and self-contained in each `.cpp` file (a `main()` that demonstrates the feature).
 - When you start implementing heap allocation and move/copy semantics, run tools like Valgrind (or AddressSanitizer) to check for leaks.

+---

+## Contributing

+- Fork the repository and create a new branch for your changes.
+- Follow the checklist and ensure your code is well-documented.
+- Run tests and check for memory leaks before submitting a pull request.

 ---